roseaugusto/pj_sim-chatgpt/README.md

 - Replaced API Key input caption to actual details
 - Persist inputs and loading when leaving and going back to the extension
 - Add dialog box on GPT response output
+### 1.0.3

+- Format response with codeblocks
+- Generate separate file for each unit test result
+### 1.0.4

+- Add error handling on pathname input field

 **Enjoy!**